How to Brand Your Instagram

 Here's an example.
 I wanted to showcase the awesome images we shot for Eyeland Lash, but since my grid is mostly light, bright, neutral colors, the bright blue and pink images would have F-ed up the whole thing.
 So I created a carousel of images and used the white image first, since that's the only one that shows on the grid.

 Carousel image 3

 As a business, it is extremely important to showcase your brand through social media.
 Instagram is fun, but it is also a powerful tool.
 I have gotten a handful of great clients through Instagram, some in other states.
-Really!
-Which is truly amazing considering it is a completely free tool.
+Amazing, right!?
 Just remember, you must be strategic and intentional to be successful on IG.
 There is a lot more thought and strategy going into successful profiles than it may seem.

 We hoped you learned a lot about how to rebrand your Instagram page!
 However, if you get stuck or don't know where to begin, then shoot us a message to see how we can help!

 I'm Gretchen Kamp.